 When painting with acrylic paints you start off with dark colors and work to light ones.

-With watercolor, you start light colors usually mixed a lot of water and work towards the darker ones.
+With watercolor, you start light colors usually mixed with a lot of water, and work towards the darker ones.

 Light acrylic paints dry darker.
 Watercolors dry lighter.
 If you put a really pale layer on they become almost invisible when dry.